Hamzakdev112/assignment/README.md

 #### Requirements ####

-Running the server requires the following to be installed on your computer:
+Running the server requires the following to be installed on your computer, and I believe behave the same way on Linux/MacOS/Windows:

 * ***Docker***
 * ***docker-compose***